Join one of the most exciting voyages in the world as you sail across the Atlantic Cape to Cape via Antarctica in 2023.

 Keep in mind several ingredients are used in the gally like nuts and gluten.
 If you allergic to this the cook will provide for seperate dishes and menu’s.
 However on board and in the galley these ingredients are present.

 Who is this trip for?

-- All ages over 18 (an additional health statement for all guests from the age of 65 and ask people with or over the age of 70 to sail a coastal voyage first)
+- All ages 18-73 (an additional health statement for all guests from the age of 65)

 - All nationalities (main language spoken on the ship is English)